Under the first light of

 still hopes in my affection with his voice echoing

 against the dark forest beyond the yard.
-The echo reminds him
+The

 that someone listens.
 He remembers me